Designing a Wrapper for Terraform & OpenTofu

 The provided code for new units also includes the file meta_locals.tf

 , a short version of a SHA256 hash for the instance.
-This means that you can deploy as many instances of the module as you wish without conflicts, as long as you use the handle
+This means that you can deploy as many instances of the module as you wish without conflicts, as long as you use the edition_id

 as part of each resource name: